d2l-ai/d2l-en/chapter_deep-learning-computation/use-gpu.md

 ```

 :begin_tab:`mxnet`
-You might have noticed that MXNet `ndarray`
+You might have noticed that MXNet tensor
 looks almost identical to NumPy.

 But there are a few crucial differences.